 9. Flares that have coincident positions based on overlapping $R{95\%}$ are assumed to be flaring events likely originating from the same source.
-Only two of the 10 unassociated flares spatially overlap.
-See Table 5 - We report 9 unique, new flaring objects of unknown origin.
+Only two of the 10 unassociated flares spatially overlap (see Table 5).
+We thus report nine unique, new flaring objects of unknown origin.

-Over almost 15 years of data, we find a total of 9 distinctly new flaring sources (composed of 10 flares) that have not been associated to any known gamma-ray detected source and are of potential Galactic origin (see Table 5).
-We find an additional 105 flares that are coincident with a single Galactic gamma-ray source, plus 10 flares that are coincident with more than one, resulting in a total of 115 flares coincident with at least 1 Galactic gamma-ray source (see Table 2).
+Over almost 15 yr of data, we find a total of nine distinctly new flaring sources (composed of 10 flares) that have not been associated to any known gamma-ray-detected source and are of potential Galactic origin (see Table 5).
+We find an additional 105 flares that are coincident with a single Galactic gamma-ray source, plus 10 flares that are coincident with more than one, resulting in a total of 115 flares coincident with at least one Galactic gamma-ray source (see Table 2).
 This means we have 125 flares of likely Galactic origin.
 Section 5.1 discusses the yearly flare rate more thoroughly.

-The flares that are spatially associated with Galactic gamma-ray sources, novae, and unassociated flares are all outlined in three separate tables.
-Table 2 reports on non-novae concomitant with FAVA detections, Table 3 reports on the FAVA detections of classical novae, and Table 5 reports on FAVA flares that we propose as originating from unidentified Galactic transient sources.
+The flares that are spatially associated with Galactic gammaray sources, novae, and unassociated flares are all outlined in three separate tables.
+Table 2 reports on nonnovae concomitant with FAVA detections, Table 3 reports on the FAVA detections of classical novae, and Table 5 reports on FAVA flares that we propose as originating from unidentified Galactic transient sources.